aashish-bidap/aashish-bidap.github.io/_posts/2021-06-15-Cannabis Market Analysis for CO & MA.md

 ![Data](/images/cannabis/data.png)

 ## NLP Architecture
-### Handling Null Product Categories in Products Data by implementing a Multi Label Classifier that predicts the 15 Product Categories(Target) using the Product names(Independent Variable).The model predictions where further used to impute the missing values under the product categories attribte in the products data.
+<b> Handling Null Product Categories in Products Data by implementing a Multi Label Classifier that predicts the 15 Product Categories(Target) using the Product names(Independent Variable).<b><br>

 Implemented the below mentioned ML models:<br>
 - Linear Discriminant Analysis
 - Support Vector Machine
 - Random Forest Classifier
 - Gradient Boosting Classfier

-Based on the model's performance validation, Random Forest outperformed the other models with a testing accuracy of 74.5%.
+Based on the model's performance validation, Random Forest outperformed the other models with a testing accuracy of 74.5%.The model predictions where further used to impute the missing values under the product categories attribte in the products data.

 ![NLP Architecture](/images/cannabis/nlp.png)